 Available for Download

-In our first webinar Carl Heron, our master brewer, takes you through how to read a certificate of analysis (COA).
-We get asked about COAs on a regular basis by customers and it is the gateway to many discussions around milling, mashing and fermentation.
-A far from dry topic we hope and one that should hopefully stimulate a good few questions for us to jump into as we progress through the series.
+We get asked about COAs on a regular basis by customers and it is the gateway to many discussions around milling malt, mashing and beer fermentation.
+A far from a dry topic, we hope, and one that should hopefully stimulate a good few questions for us to jump into as we progress through the series.

-The webinars are free to all, customers or otherwise and is now available to view on youtube.
+The Crisp Malt webinars are free to all, customers or otherwise, and are now available to view.

 Free α-amino nitrogen (FAN) is a measure of the low molecular weight substances derived from protein breakdown, mainly amino acids and small peptides, which are needed to support yeast growth and metabolism.
 It is generally agreed that FAN in all-malt wort of 100-140mg/litre will give healthy fermentation.
 Where non-malted cereals are used then higher levels (>150 mg/l) may be required.